 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Animal husbandry If accepted development subject to requirements: One space.
-If assessable development: If accepted development subject to requirements: As determined by Council.
 If assessable development: As determined by Council.
-Animal keeping Minimum of three spaces or one space per 200m2 of use area, whichever is greater.
+If accepted development subject to requirements: Nil.
+If assessable development: As determined Animal keeping Minimum of three spaces or one space per 200m 2 of use area, whichever is greater. by Council.
 One SRV space.
 Aquaculture If accepted development subject to requirements: In the rural or rural residential zones - two spaces; or Enclosed within a building - one space per 90m2 of net lettable area.
-If accepted development subject to requirements: Nil.
-If assessable development: If assessable development: As determined by Council.
+If assessable development: If accepted development subject to requirements: Nil.
+If assessable development: As determined Brothel As determined by Council.
+As determined by Council. by Council.
 As determined by Council.
-Brothel As determined by Council.
-As determined by Council.
-Bulk landscape supplies Minimum of five spaces or one space per 250m2 of use area, whichever is greater.
-One AV if the site has an area of greater than 2,000m2; or One HRV space.
-Car wash Minimum of two parking spaces plus 1 car queuing space for each car wash or service bay and parking at rates applicable to ancillary use/s.
+Bulk landscape supplies Minimum of five spaces or one space per 250m2 of use area, whichever is greater. - Car wash Minimum of two parking spaces plus 1 car queuing space for each car wash or service bay and parking at rates applicable to ancillary use/s.
 One AV space.
 Caretaker's accommodation One space per dwelling unit.
 Nil.
 Cemetery As determined by Council.
 As determined by Council.
 Child care centre A minimum of 3 spaces will be required to be used for setting down and picking up of children, plus one space per 10 children for staff parking.
 One SRV space.

 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Club Minimum of 5 spaces per use or one space per 25m 2 or part thereof of GFA, whichever is greater.
 One SRV space; and One HRV space if greater than 500m 2 .
 Community care centre Minimum of 5 spaces per use or one space per 25m 2 or part thereof of GFA, whichever is greater.
 One SRV space.
 Community residence Three spaces.
 Nil.
 Community use Minimum of 5 spaces per use or one space per 50m 2 or part thereof of GFA, whichever is greater.
 One SRV space if greater than 500m 2 GFA.
 Crematorium One space per 30m 2 GFA or part thereof.
 As determined by Council.
 Cropping If accepted development subject to requirements: Two spaces.
 If assessable development: As determined by Council.
 If accepted development subject to requirements: Nil.
-If assessable development: As determined by Council.
-Detention facility As determined by Council.
+If assessable development: As determined Detention facility As determined by Council. by Council.
 As determined by Council.
 Dual occupancy One covered space per dwelling; and One visitor space.
 Nil.
 Dwelling house One covered space per dwelling house.
 One space per secondary dwelling.
 Nil.
 Dwelling unit One covered space per dwelling unit.
 A minimum of 0.25 spaces per dwelling is to remain in common property for visitor use.
 Nil